 - Claw–Back and Unused Exemptions.
-In November 2019, the Treasury Department issued final regulations to reassure taxpayers that there would be no claw-back of the exemption should a taxpayer make gifts exceeding the pre-2017 exemption amount and then die following the sunset of the 2017 Tax Act.
-Taxpayers who do not fully utilize their increased exemptions through lifetime gifts, however, may lose the additional exemptions following the sunset of the 2017 Tax Act.
+In November 2019, the Treasury Department issued final regulations to reassure taxpayers that there would be no clawback of the exemption should a taxpayer make gifts exceeding the pre-2017 exemption amount and then die following the sunset of the 2017 Tax Cut Job Act.
+Taxpayers who do not fully utilize their increased exemptions through lifetime gifts, however, may lose the additional exemptions following the sunset of the TCJA.

 - Federal Estate Tax Exemption for Non–Resident Aliens.
 The exemption for nonresident aliens remains at $60,000 in the absence of an estate tax treaty.

 State Estate and Gift Taxes

 - New York Estate Tax Exemption Amount.
-New York’s exemption from estate tax increased from $5,930,000 to $6,020,000 for 2022.
+The New York estate tax exemption amount for 2023 is $6,580,000 (up from $6,110,000).
 The exemption does not apply, however, to estates worth more than 105% of the New York exemption, meaning the entire estate is subject to tax, commonly referred to as going over the “cliff”.

 A donor may make five years of annual exclusion contributions to a 529 plan at one time without reducing the lifetime exemption; however, a gift tax return must be filed to report the gift.
-The 2017 Tax Act expanded the federal income tax benefits of 529 Plans by allowing qualified withdrawals of up to $10,000 for tuition for K-12 education.
+The 2017 Tax Cut & Job Act expanded the federal income tax benefits of 529 Plans by allowing qualified withdrawals of up to $10,000 for tuition for K-12 education.
 Since each state has its own law concerning 529 Plans, you should confer with your tax advisor as a withdrawal of $10,000 for K-12 education may not be exempt for state income tax purposes.